aiba/ring-cljsbuild/README.md

                                                 :cache-analysis true}})))
 ```

-The first argument to `wrap-cljsbuild` is the URL prefix from which the compiled
+The first arg to `wrap-cljsbuild` is the URL prefix from which the compiled javascript
-javascript will be served.
-In the example above, the webserver will respond to requests
+will be served.
+Here the webserver will respond to "GET /cljsbuild/main.js" with the
-for "/cljsbuild/main.js" with the output of the clojurescript compiler.
+output of the clojurescript compiler.

+The second arg is the same build spec that lein-cljsbuild uses.

 Finally, render a page that references the javascript.